stefan-hoeck/idris2-rhone-js/src/Examples/Reset.md

-In the code above, `(>>>)` is sequencing of computations defined in `Control.Category` in contrib, `(f ^>> g)` is an alias for `arr f >>> g`, that allows us to use a pure function in a sequence of computations directly, and `accumulateWith` is one of the looping combinators defined for monadic streaming function.
-The implementation of these functions is pretty simple, so I suggest you have a look at the code in the *rhone* library to get a better understanding of what's going on under the hood.
+In the code above, `(>>>)` is sequencing of computations defined in `Control.Category` in contrib, `(f ^>> g)` is an alias for `arr f >>> g`, that allows us to use pure functions in a sequence of computations directly, and `accumulateWith` is one of the looping combinators defined for monadic streaming functions.
+The implementation of these combinators is pretty simple, so I suggest you have a look at the code in the *rhone* library to get a better understanding of what's going on under the hood.
+The data sinks `text` and `disabled` are defined in module `Rhone.JS.Sink`.
+They merely use `arrM` to lift the corresponding effectful computations from the idris2-dom library to the MSF context.

 Finally, we put everything together in a single effectful
-computations: Registering the CSS rules, setting up the HTML content and registering all necessary event listeners, and returning the streaming function.
+computation: Applying the CSS rules, setting up the HTML content and registering all necessary event listeners, and returning the streaming function.